 Why Jews must stand up for

-Our Mission is to support liberal principles of free thought and expression, advance viewpoint diversity and counter the imposition of the Critical Social Justice (CSJ) approach in the Jewish community.
+Our Mission is to support liberal principles of free thought and expression, advance viewpoint diversity, counter the imposition of the Critical Social Justice (CSJ) ideology in the Jewish community, and highlight and oppose novel forms of antisemitism emerging from this ideology.

 Welcome to the Jewish Institute for Liberal Values (JILV)!
 We are a new organization that supports the free expression of ideas and helps Jewish organizations that care about true social justice prevent the encroachment of the Critical Social Justice (CSJ) approach in the Jewish world.